-Stephen Pedneault is the principal of Forensic Accounting Services, LLC, a local CPA firm in Glastonbury, Connecticut specializing only in forensic accounting, fraud investigations, and litigation support matters.
+Stephen Pedneault is the principal of Forensic Accounting Services, LLC, a local CPA firm in Manchester, Connecticut specializing only in forensic accounting, fraud investigations, and litigation support matters.
 His technical expertise and intuitive investigative awareness have garnered him the respect of the legal, accounting and law enforcement communities.
 As a result, Steve is called upon as a litigation expert on an ongoing basis and is considered a highly regarded member of legal teams.

-Working in public accounting for thirty years, Steve is a Certified Public Accountant (CPA), a Certified Fraud Examiner (CFE), Certified in Financial Forensics (CFF) and a Forensic Certified Public Accountant (FCPA).
+Working in public accounting for over thirty years, Steve is a Certified Public Accountant (CPA), a Certified Fraud Examiner (CFE), and Certified in Financial Forensics (CFF).
 He has an Associate’s Degree in criminal justice from Manchester Community College and a Bachelor’s Degree in accounting from Eastern Connecticut State University, where he graduated Summa Cum Laude.

 Steve has written numerous articles appearing in local and national publications.
 Business and student organizations request him to speak on a wide variety of subjects including forensic accounting, fraud prevention, risk assessment, embezzlement, probate concerns, and other related topics on an ongoing basis.
 He is often referenced and quoted in articles appearing locally, regionally and nationally.

 Through his investigative work, Steve has examined frauds ranging from a few thousand dollars to amounts well in excess of $5 million dollars.
 His expertise also lies in preventing and investigating embezzlements and financial statement frauds, evaluating financial disclosures in matrimonial and probate concerns, as well as other types of forensic accounting matters.